Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 When you are issued a ticket in NYC, the first thing to know is that you’re given 15 days to respond.
 It’s not necessarily a very “hard” deadline but you’ll want to decide how you’re handling the case much sooner than later.

 Whether you choose to fight the ticket by pleading not guilty or decide to accept it and plead guilty, you can make your intentions known via the TVB online portal or via mail.
 We’ll always recommend using the portal so there’s no delay and there’s confirmation of the transaction.
-We also recommend speaking to one of our attorneys as soon as possible before you make your decision, especially if you are tempted to enter a guilty plea and just pay the ticket.
+We also recommend speaking to an Brooklyn traffic ticket attorney as soon as possible before you make your decision, especially if you are tempted to enter a guilty plea and just pay the ticket.

 If you choose to plead not guilty, you will be issued a court date and assigned to a particular TVB office, typically the one closest to where you received the citation.